anshxgaur/nexus/README.md

 ![](header.png)

-# 🚀 Nexus Workspace — AI-Powered Corporate Ecosystem

-> A unified intelligent workspace integrating Meetings, Email, Tasks, and Data into one AI-driven platform.

----

 ## 🧠 Vision
 Build a next-gen corporate ecosystem where workflows are automated, communication is optimized, and decisions are AI-assisted.